ndalezios/owasp-cheat-sheet/index.md

 Many frameworks treat HEAD as GET
 There are also arbitary methods such as CATS, JEFF \
 OPTIONS method requests information about the communication options available
+# Test HTTP Strict Transport Security#
+HSTS header informs everyone that all exchanged traffic must always sent over __https__
+- max_age : the number of seconds that the browser should automatically convert all _http_ requests to _https_
+- include subdomains

+Security issues that can be produced :
+1. Attackers sniffing the network traffic (through unencrypted channel)
+2. Attackers exploit with mitm attacks (if accepting untrusted certificates)
+3. Users' mistake (use http instead of https)

+## Check for HSTS
+`curl -s -D domain | grep Strict`
+# Test Rich Internet Application (RIA) cross domain policy